 draw.io for Confluence has an option in the plugin admin screen to enable image and PDF generation via an external server.
-The plugin admin screen is available by navigating to the plugins management screen, selecting draw.io then selecting the "configure" button in the listing.
+The plugin admin screen is available by navigating to the admin general configuration screen, select the draw.io add-on configuration in the sidebar:

 The reason you might do this is text in image generation is dependent on what fonts are installed on the server that Confluence is running on.
 The font support on Linux is relatively weak and substituted fonts can often be a poor match.
 In additional, many unicode characters are not supported by many standard font families in Linux.
 Windows based servers can suffer from this problem to a lesser extent.

 Additional, the built-in PDF export in Confluence Server is limited to being provided in Java, which has limits on how well it can imitate a browser render.
 The styling support is not complete in Java and PDF links are not supported.

 Image generation is used both within the draw.io editor and in the Confluence page that holds the diagram(s).
 The editor has export options to PNG and PDF.
 In page edit mode a rendered PNG is used as a placeholder.
 This placeholder is also used in various page export options, such as Confluence page PDF export.

 draw.io does perform client-side image generation on modern Chrome, Firefox, Safari and Microsoft Edge browsers, but is unable to for Internet Explorer.
 If you have users on IE you have the option to allow those users to generate images via our external image generation server by ticking the option in the plugin admin screen.